 The St James' Early Years Unit is bright, spacious and welcoming, and provides a range of opportunities for your child to learn, grow and flourish.
 We value quality early years education, giving children the building blocks they need to succeed when they start school.
 Our Nursery caters for children aged 2 to 4 year olds.

 All the activities we offer are designed to give children an opportunity to experience their environment, practice and develop skills and increase their knowledge.
 They will also be given chances to make choices, to be praised and encouraged, and made to feel comfortable and secure in a warm, loving environment.

-Our Nursery and Reception classes are staffed by Early Years specialist teacher, Mrs Skeldon, Mrs Draper and a team of dedicated, highly trained teaching assistants who are all passionate about ensuring all children receive the highest level of care and education.
+Our Busy Bees and Nursery classes are staffed by, Mrs McClinton, Miss Smith and Mrs McIntyre.
+Our Reception class is staffed by Mrs Livingston (EYFS Lead) and Miss Browning.
+All of our classes are supported by a team of dedicated, highly trained teaching assistants who are all passionate about ensuring all children receive the highest level of care and education.
 We would love to meet you and your little one, so please contact our office on 01695 728989 to arrange a visit today and we will show you around our lovely unit.